 The visitors platform on the Rockefeller Center is a great photo spot to capture the skyline of New York City from above.
 The big advantage to the Empire State Building is the fact, that you have free view without any fences or a net.
 From the top it’s a clear view in all directions: On the one hand you are able to take a shot of the skyscrapers with the Empire State Building and the One World Trade Center and on the other hand you are free to enjoy the view over Central Park.
 Give it a try!

 If you are looking for a great view on the Manhattan Skyline, I highly recommend this location on the left side of Brooklyn Bridge Park.
 It’s next to the pier and offers a clear view on the skyscrapers.
 The posts in the foreground are perfect to create a image with depth.
 Tip: be there an hour before sunset, the place is quite popular with photographers.

 Nearly all places on the Manhattan Bridge offer a spectacular view over the roofs of the Big Apple.
-This perticular spot on the bridge is less crowded and offers a different perspective.
+This particular spot on the bridge is less crowded and offers a different perspective.
 It’s located at the end of the bridge (If you take the left lane starting from Brooklyn) and outlines the dirty side of downtown.
-The graffitis create an urban look and form a great contrast to the financial district next to them.
+The graffiti creates an urban look and forms a great contrast to the financial district close by.

 Even if you are not a photographer, take the ferry to Staten Island!
 The transfer is for free and offers a great panorama view over the city.
 You can spot the Statue of Liberty and capture the skyline with the One World Trade Center from a different perspective.
 Try to be one of the first passengers on the ferry, otherwise you won’t get a good spot on the boat.